Zygo/bees/README.md

 * Minimum Linux kernel version: 4.4.3

   Don't bother trying to make Bees work with older kernels.
-  It won't end well.
+It won't end well:  there are too many missing features and bugs to work around.

 * Minimum *recommended* Linux kernel version: 4.11

-  Earlier kernels are usable with bees, but a few performance bugs and hangs in dedup-related functions remain.
+  Earlier kernels are usable with bees, but bees can trigger a few performance bugs and hangs in dedup-related functions.

 * markdown